dario-piotrowicz/next-on-pages-stable-next-dev-test-demo/README.md

 # next-on-pages stable next-dev test/demo

-This repository contains a test/demo on how to access Cloudflare Bindings using the `@cloudflare/next-on-pages`'' `next-dev` sub-module (using its new stable API)
+This repository contains a test/demo on how to access Cloudflare Bindings using the `@cloudflare/next-on-pages`'' `next-dev` sub-module (using its new stable API).

+## To run it

 After installing the dependencies:
 ```sh